nerdmanPc/stock_market_analisys/README.md

 ## Main file
-The final anlisys is stored on final_report.ipynb
+The final anlisys is stored on "final_report.ipynb".

-## Active branche
+## Active branch
-Due to large file issues, i'm currently working on the "lebranch" branch, so change for that before checking the project
+Due to large file issues, i'm currently working on the "lebranch" branch, so change for that before checking the project.

-.